|Name||Disability Rights Tennessee|

 Please include a statement of priorities and objectives for the current fiscal year (the fiscal year succeeding that covered by this report), which should contain the following information:

 Priority 1: Tennesseans with disabilities will experience reduced abuse and neglect and have appropriate safeguards to ensure their legal and human rights.
 Need Addressed: As recent data collection showed, the needs addressed by this priority unfortunately remain unchanged from prior years.
 Individuals with disabilities continue to experience abuse and neglect in public and private facilities in Tennessee due to limited resources, lack of knowledge of service providers, lack of supervision by service providers, lack of effective oversight by administrators, and the failure to follow identified best practices.
 Anticipated Activities: Investigate complaints of and monitor facilities and programs for abuse, neglect, exploitation, or death.
 Prioritize incidents indicating underlying systemic problems that, if uncorrected, may result in additional harm to people with disabilities.
 Provide individual advocacy to enforce the rights of residents of facilities and participants in programs.
 Identify incidents of abuse and neglect that impact large numbers of Tennesseans with disabilities.
 As issues are identified, utilize all available advocacy methods to address identified issues.
 Priority 2: To ensure Tennesseans with disabilities have equal access to the same programs and services as Tennesseans without disabilities, and to increase opportunities for independent decision making and independent living for Tennesseans with disabilities Anticipated Activities: Provide individual advocacy, technical assistance, and litigation for individuals who have experienced a denial of equal access in programs or services; providing education, training, and self-advocacy skills as appropriate.
 Monitor opportunities to provide systemic advocacy for equal access to existing programs and services in Tennessee, in collaboration with outside consumer organizations via informed policy-making as well as educational training.
 Priority 3: Tennesseans with disabilities will understand their rights and how to self-advocate and Tennesseans without disabilities will develop cultural competency regarding the disability experience.
 As a result, Tennesseans with disabilities will be treated with respect and dignity and will be included in their communities.
 Needs Addressed: In recent data collection, Tennesseans with disabilities overwhelmingly noted increased stigma, discrimination, and a lack of sensitivity throughout the state and in all aspects of community life.
-Anticipated Activities: Law enforcement, including school resource officers and first responders will have increased cultural competency regarding disabilities.
-The public will be informed about rights and disability sensitivity by the use of a targeted media campaign, as well as the development of targeted training and materials.
-Dissemination will focus in historically underserved and unserved communities.
+Anticipated Activities: The public will be informed about rights and disability sensitivity by the use of targeted media campaign, as well as the development of targeted training and materials.
+Dissemination will continue to attempt to reach historically underserved and unserved communities.
 Collaboration with key disability stakeholders regarding policy initiatives will improve the respect, dignity, and integration of people with disabilities.
 Priority 4: Students with disabilities in Tennessee will receive a free appropriate public education through appropriate implementation of educational plans, and educational rights will be protected through appropriate development and implementation of educational plans.
 Need addressed: Recent data has shown that there is little change in the needs within the education system in Tennessee.
 As stated before, there is an ongoing failure of Tennessee school systems to appropriately implement IEPs and 504 plans.
 These school systems also fail to develop appropriate Functional Behavior Assessments and Behavior Intervention Plans.
 Anticipated Activities: Students with disabilities across the State will receive individual advocacy for the development and implementation of IEP’s and 504 plans, especially those related to behavior supports.
 In addition, limited advocacy and technical assistance will be provided when appropriate.
 Systemic educational issues will be identified and focused advocacy will be utilized to address the issues found.
 Students in identified school systems will receive advocacy and training resulting in policy change and successful outcomes for students with disabilities.
 Through collaborative efforts with key education stakeholders, the public (including families of students with disabilities and agencies) will receive education and training statewide on Functional Behavioral Assessments and Behavioral Intervention Plans.
-Priority 5: Improve transportation access for Tennesseans with disabilities through statewide systemic efforts.
-Needs Addressed: Tennesseans with disabilities experience a significant lack of reliable transportation options throughout the state.
-This gap leads to barriers to employment, higher education, community living, and social interactions.
-Anticipated Activities: Monitor existing service systems for effectiveness and advocate for policy changes to improve these systems.
-Identify and work to address transportation gaps through collaboration with stakeholders.
-Increase client knowledge of transportation options and develop self-advocacy training for the purpose of assisting Tennesseans with disabilities in navigating the transportation system effectively.

 At a minimum, you must include all of the information requested.
 You may include any other information, not otherwise collected on this reporting form that would be helpful in describing the extent of PAIR activities during the prior fiscal year.
 Please limit the narrative portion of this report, including attachments, to 20 pages or less.